How To Be Safe On Halloween!

 Costume

 Selecting the perfect costume for your kiddo can be challenging, but there is more to think about than whether their friends will love it or not.
 Avoid costumes that cannot be seen in the dark unless you have trick-or-treating safety flashlights your kids can use throughout the night.
 Ensure the costume is the proper size or give it a quick hem to make sure you little one won’t be tripping on the bottom of their costume.
 If the costume is going to need some face paint, remember to purchase non-toxic paint and always test in a small area first.
-Finally, remember it’s Florida and it could very well be 80 degrees while trick-or-treating but could also be 65 degrees, so you’ll want a costume that can be versatile for hot or cold weather.
+Finally, remember it’s Florida and it could very well be 80 degrees while trick-or-treating.
+It could also be 65 degrees, so you’ll want a costume that can be versatile for hot or cold weather.

 Location